 - right-click on them and choose “format cells”

 - choose custom from the “Category” list (under the number tab)

 - in the “Type” box type the following: \”@\”

 The backslash is the escape character used to say “use the symbol that comes next” and the @ can be considered to be the wildcard or placeholder for the current contents.

 Saves having to use your code/text editor to add in all the quotes.

 So you have got your site all nicely working with your ssl certificate ready for your site to run fully in https:// to appease Google but your padlock never stays green.
-I traced this down to the various form submission URLs such as “add to cart”.
+For my setup I traced this down to the various form submission URLs such as “add to cart”.
 Here is how I finally solved it.